Purpose: Provide clear and consistent practices for accepting credit for college coursework to SCC.

 Transfer Appeal Process

-- Meet with the Transfer Coordinator to provide clarification of the transfer.
-The clarification process involves faculty input and evaluation of the course description.
-The Transfer Coordinator may require the student to produce a copy of course syllabi, and may do additional research on the course in question.
-The Transfer Coordinator may or may not transfer additional classes after this meeting.
-If the student is not satisfied with the end result of this meeting, they may proceed to the next step.
+- Meet with the Transfer Coordinator to provide clarification of the transfer evaluation.
+If the student is not satisfied with the result of this meeting, she or he may proceed to the next step.

 - Submit a written appeal (using the Transfer Course Evaluation Appeal Form) to the SCC Appeal Committee regarding the result of the transfer.
-The Committee (Dean of Students, Academic Dean, Registrar) will examine what courses have been completed and determine if any further action is necessary.
+The Committee (Dean of Students Affairs, Academic Dean, Registrar) will examine what courses have been completed and make a final determination on the transfer evaluation.